rongwang0824/Autoencoder-Asset-Pricing-Models/README.md

 ### Data

-Data were constructed and preprocessed in a separate repo: [Prepare-Data-for-Asset-Pricing-Projects ](https://github.com/rongwang0824/Prepare-Data-for-Asset-Pricing-Projects).
+Data were constructed and preprocessed in a separate repository: [Prepare-Data-for-Asset-Pricing-Projects ](https://github.com/rongwang0824/Prepare-Data-for-Asset-Pricing-Projects).